Frequently Asked Questions and your Volunteering

 The Students’ Union UCL cannot recommend any particular international volunteering opportunities, as we are unable to verify the quality of the placements offered or the soundness of the management.
 To find out more about where we stand on international volunteering and what you should consider before applying, head over to our International Volunteering Page.

-I am an external student interested in one of the opportunities the UCL Students' Union is advertising.
+I am an external student interested in one of the opportunities Students' Union UCL is advertising.
 Can I apply?

 Frequently Asked Questions - Before and on Placement

-I found an opportunity I like but I cannot find the details to apply.
-Who do I turn to?
+I found an opportunity I like - how do I apply?

 How do I nail my application for a volunteering role?